Pool Odds Algorithm

 How Odds Are Calculated

-1. Current Points
+1. Confirmed Points

 Points already earned from completed series are locked in.
 These include: